pascalpp/pascal.com/src/routes/diary/2023-09-08-thoughts-on-react/page.md

 title: Some thoughts on React
 date: 2023-09-09T02:17:38.290Z
 tags: [javascript, react, svelte, angular]
+status: published
+summary: Although I love Svelte, there are some things I miss about React.
 ---

 _Feel free to ignore this post.
 It's just for me, probably._